 The data allocation is the amount of Internet data an individual can consume at unlimited rates (i.e. able to download/upload as fast as the connection is able to support).
 Once the data allocation has been consumed, the individual's Internet access will be rate limited to about 250 Kbps until their allocation is reset automatically each week.
-On-campus services (e.g. www.utexas.edu, some department web sites, shared storage systems hosted on-campus) are always available at unlimited rates.
-Off-campus services (e.g. Canvas, UTBox, Google) are the only ones that count towards the data allocations and subject to rate limiting once the individual's allocation has been exceeded.
+On-campus services (e.g. UTDirect, some department web sites, etc.) are always available at unlimited rates.
+Off-campus services (e.g. Canvas, UTBox, Google) will count towards the data allocations and are subject to rate limiting once the individual's allocation has been exceeded.

 Limits to Internet data consumption are in place to ensure that the finite Internet bandwidth available to campus is managed fairly among users of the university network.
 On-campus services are exempt from these limits because there are no ISP (Internet Service Provider) charges for delivering that data beyond the capital costs for purchasing the equipment and the maintenance/support/licensing costs to operate it.

 Subsidized PNA Data Plans vs. Non-Subsidized Resnet Data Plans